 The USDA defines food insecurity as the lack of consistent access to adequate food resulting from the lack of money and other resources during the year.
 Poverty is simply one factor that can make it difficult for families to makes end meet.
 The federal poverty level equals an annual income of $24,250 for a family of four.

-- 9.4% of senior citizens in Georgia are living below the poverty level.
+10.4% of senior citizens (65 years and over) in Georgia are living below the poverty level.

 Counties served by the Atlanta Community Food Bank: